Screening the Discrepancy Function of a Computer Model: The PIPS methodology

 \subsection{Slow computer code}

-When the computer model is slow, MCMC algorithms are typically unfeasible since they require many evaluations of the computer model.
-A classical technique is to bypass the computational effort by using a surrogate which approximates the computer model but is fast to run.
-Thus the surrogate can be plugged in the likelihood derived from the model given in \eqref{lik2} instead of the computer model.
-However, the main limitation of this approach lies in the fact that the bias not only accounts for the modeling error of the computer model but also for the discrepancy between the surrogate and the computer model.
+When the computer model $f(\cdot,\cdot)$ is computationally too expensive to render the MCMC algorithms unfeasible, a classical technique is to bypass the computational effort by replacing the computer model with a surrogate which approximates its output but is fast to run.
+Thus, the surrogate can be plugged in the likelihood derived from the model given in \eqref{lik2} instead of the actual computer model, represented by $\n \CM(\n \theta)$.
+However, the main limitation of this approach lies in the fact that the bias not only accounts for model discrepancy but also for the inaccuracies that result from the use of the surrogate as an approximation to the computer model.

-Some surrogates are emulators, perhaps the most utilized being the GaSP emulator \citep{sacks1989design,currin1991bayesian}.
-In addition to the fast approximation, they provide the practitioner with a measure of the additional source of uncertainty coming from the approximation.
-It is based on a limited number of runs of the computer model.
-We denote by $\CM(\n D)$ the corresponding outputs of the computer model with respect to the design of numerical experiments $\n D=\{(\n x^*_i,\theta_i),i=1\ldots n_D\}$ which consists of combinations of configurations of input variables and model parameters.
-Note that the chosen values for the input variables $\n x_i^*$ $(1\le i\le n_D)$ are not necessary constrained to be chosen among the ones corresponding to the field data $\n x_i$ $(1\le i\le n)$.
-In this approach, the computer model $f$ is then modeled as a GaSP.
-Usually, the principle of modularization \citep{liu2009modularization} is used.
-The parameters of this GaSP are estimated using only the data $\CM(\n D)$ (and not the field data, $\n y$).
-The emulator then consists of the process conditioned on $\CM(\n D)$ with plugged-in parameters.
-It is still a Gaussian process, the conditional mean of which, denoted by $\EM(\cdot)$, gives an approximation of the computer model and the conditional covariance of which, denoted by $k(\cdot,\cdot)$, provides a measure on the uncertainty coming from this approximation.
+Some surrogates are what we call emulators with, perhaps, the most utilized being the GaSP emulator \citep{sacks1989design,currin1991bayesian}.
+This is an interesting choice since, in addition to a fast approximation, the emulator provides the practitioner with a measure of the additional source of uncertainty stemming from the approximation.

+Specifically, the idea is to consider a limited number of runs of the computer model for a set of values $\n D=\{(\n x^\star_i,\boldsymbol \theta_i), i=1,\ldots, n_D\}$ which consists in a series of designed combinations of the values of the input variables and model parameters.
+We then denote by $\CM(\n D)$ the corresponding outputs of the computer model for the combinations in $\n D$.
+Note that the configurations chosen for the input variables, $\{\n x_i^\star, i=1,\ldots, n_D\}$, may differ from the ones corresponding to the field data, $\{\n x_i, i= 1,\ldots, n\}$.

+In this approach, the computer model is then modeled as a GaSP using the principle of modularization \citep{liu2009modularization}.
+This principle is based on the idea of estimating the GaSP parameters using only $\CM(\n D)$, effectively discarding the field data, $\n y$, in this process.
+The emulator then consists of the process conditioned on $\CM(\n D)$ with plugged-in estimates of the parameters.
+The conditional mean of this GaSP, denoted by $\EM(\cdot)$, provides an approximation of the computer model while its conditional covariance, denoted by $k(\cdot,\cdot)$, provides a measure on the uncertainty stemming from this approximation.
 This source of uncertainty can be incorporated within the likelihood/statistical model: